-Purchasing a solar energy system is a major investment which requires a great deal of research and due diligence to make the best choices in system design, system components, maximize solar energy needs and most important: a solar installer that you can trust as a partner for the lifetime of your system.
+Purchasing a solar energy system is a major investment which requires a great deal of research and due diligence to make the best choices in system design, system components, maximize solar energy needs and most important: a commercial solar installer that you can trust as a partner for the lifetime of your system.
 Geoscape Solar believes that our best customer is an educated consumer.
 We expect that our future customers will get multiple bids before deciding who to partner with for their solar journey.
 With that in mind, here are 5 key questions that every thorough solar energy proposal should answer:

 1) Does the system design meet the maximum amount of your energy needs?